atisor73/pandemaniac/README.md

 # pandemaniac
 CS144 Pandemaniac Visualizer!
-10,000 nodes requires lots of patience, but anything smaller works ok.
+10,000 nodes requires a good deal of patience, 5,000 a moderate amount of patience, and 2,000 a modicum of patience.

 \>>> `git clone https://github.com/atisor73/pandemaniac`